yeraytm/Advanced-Graphics-Engine/README.md

 #### SSAO
 `It is of note that these options can only be displayed in Deferred Rendering`

-Enable or disable the SSAO effect and the following SSAO options and variables:
+Enable or disable the SSAO effect and tweak the following SSAO options:
 | SSAO Option | Description |
 | :---: | :---: |
 | **Range check** | Avoid incorrect contribution near edges to the occlusion factor |